andrewli2403/MarchMadnessML/README.md

 # MarchMadnessML
 March Madness Machine Learning is using 13 years worth of march madness datasets to predict the annual collegiate basketball tournament.
+Every March, bracket projections are posted after NCAA's Selection Sunday.

 # Main Files
 `Simulator.py` allows for the projections of the 2020 March Madness Tournament.